 Photo sharing is just one of the many features of this powerful app as people and businesses across the world connect with each other to share content.

-The number of minutes US adults spend on messaging apps like Facebook Messenger and WhatsApp has increased from 18 minutes in 2018 to 24 minutes in 2022.
+The number of minutes US adults spend on messaging apps like Facebook Messenger and WhatsApp has increased from 18 minutes in 2018 to 24 minutes.
 The reason for an increase of 33% is largely due to the COVID-19 global pandemic which saw humans turning to other forms of communication to engage with business, brands, and connections.

 Additionally, this increase shows that people are moving away from more traditional methods of digital communication, for example, text messages and email, to communicate.